Scottish Borders: Administrative history

 Prior to 1975 the area that is now Scottish Borders was administered as the four separate counties of Berwickshire, Peeblesshire, Roxburghshire, and Selkirkshire, plus part of Midlothian.
 An elected county council was established for each county in 1890 under the Local Government (Scotland) Act 1889.
 The county councils were abolished in 1975 under the Local Government (Scotland) Act 1973, which established a two-tier structure of local government comprising upper-tier regions and lower-tier districts.
 A region called Borders was created covering the area.
 The region contained four districts, called Berwickshire, Ettrick and Lauderdale, Roxburgh, and Tweeddale.
-The Borders Regional Council was based at Regional Headquarters in Newtown St Boswells, which had been the offices of Roxburghshire County Council prior to the reforms.

 Further local government reform in 1996 under the Local Government etc. (Scotland) Act 1994 saw the area's four districts and the regional council abolished, with a new unitary authority created covering the same area as the former Borders Region.
 The 1994 Act called the new council area "The Borders", but the shadow council elected in 1995 to oversee the transition changed the name to "Scottish Borders" prior to the changes coming into effect in 1996.